svizzusi/netflix/README.md

 ## License

-The Netflix Clone website is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it according to the terms of the license.
+The Netflix Clone website is a personal project and not open-source.
+All rights are reserved.

 Thank you for visiting the Netflix Clone website!
 We hope you enjoy exploring the world of movies and TV shows.